Robust and optimal loading of general classical data into quantum computers: introduction

-where $|\psi\rangle\equiv\sum_{j=0}^{N-1}\psi_j|j\rangle$ is the target state, and $|\text{anc}\rangle$ represents the state of an ancillary system.
-The study of the quantum state preparation also has its fundamental motivations, as it indicates the space-time resource required to transform an arbitrary pure quantum state to another.
+An end-to-end realization of quantum computing requires the loading of classical data to a quantum device.
+For example, in quantum simulation, \textit{block-encoding}~\cite{Low.19,Chakraborty.19} is typically used for loading many-body Hamiltonians, through which the nearly-optimal dynamic simulation and ground state (energy) estimation can be realized.
+In the context of quantum machine learning, one should load the classical data, e.g. figures, language and other types of information into a quantum state.
+One of the standard approaches is called amplitude encoding, which is equivalent to the process of \textit{quantum state preparation}~\cite{Long.01,Grover.02,Mottonen.05,Low.24,Zhang.21,Sun.21,Rosenthal.21,Clader.22,Zhang.22,Yuan.22,Gui.23,Zhang.24}.
+The study of the quantum state preparation also has its fundamental motivations, as it indicates the space-time resource required to transform one pure quantum state to another.

-Various protocols has been proposed in the literature to realized Eq.~\eqref{eq:sp}, e.g.~\cite{Long.01,Grover.02,Mottonen.05,Plesch.11,Low.24,Zhicheng.21,Zhang.21,Clader.22,Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23,Zhang.24}.
-For example, Long, Sun\cite{Long.01} and Grover, Rudolph~\cite{Grover.02} have independently proposed iterative preparation methods based on multi-controlled-rotations.
-Subsequent works have improved the single- and two-qubit gate count to $O(N)$, which is optimal (e.g. ~\cite{Mottonen.05,Plesch.11}).
-Although large gate count is inevitable in general, it is possible to trade time (circuit depth) for space (ancillary qubit).
-Recently, low-depth quantum state preparation with $\Theta(n)$ circuit depth that matches the lower bound has been achieved by several protocols~\cite{Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23,Zhang.24}, provided sufficient number of ancillary qubits.
-These results indicates an ultimate speed limit of loading general classical to a quantum device.